MagentaManifold/little-lamb/README.md

 A simple lambda calculus interpreter in Rust and Chumsky (a beautiful parser combinator library), using de Bruijn indices and normal order evaluation.

+> [!NOTE]
+> This repo is a toy project and is under active development.

 ## Syntax

 Pretty standard lambda calculus syntax: